Responsible AI (RAI) Module Tutorial¶

 Tutorial Description¶

-- Illegal Content Filter: Rejects queries asking for illegal activities (hacking, theft, fraud, violence, etc.).
+- Illegal Content Filter: Rejects queries requesting illegal activities, including hacking, theft, fraud, and violence.

-- Harmful Content Filter: Rejects queries that could result in harmful advice or information potentially causing harm.
+- Harmful Content Filter: Rejects queries that may lead to harmful advice or information.

-- Discriminatory Content Filter: Rejects queries that promote discrimination or hate speech.
+- Discriminatory Content Filter: Rejects queries promoting discrimination or hate speech.

 name